vfilby/bastardkb-qmk/readme.md

 ### Extension

 The file extension is either `.hex`, `.bin` or `.uf2`.
-Which extension is used depends on the microcontroller and, in some cases, on some build options.
+The Splinky and Splinktegrated use the `uf2` format.
+If you use a different controller, please consult the documentation for your controller and its bootloader.

 # Controllers